 7. Use performance reviews to teach, inspire, and guide

 - Ability to communicate performance problems in writing.
 Written communication enables you to select your words carefully.
-This a real advantage over talking when emotions can run high and communication can get distorted.
+This is a real advantage over talking when emotions can run high and communication can get distorted.

 - Since it’s an ongoing record, progress can be more openly discussed and analyzed.